dhoer/chef-chrome/README.md

 ### Cookbooks

-- apt
-- dmg
+- dmg - required for Mac OS X platform only
-- yum
-- windows

 ## Usage